marinov98/dotfiles/vim/README.md

 ### Web-dev
-- Emmet
+- Emmet (set of plug-ins for text editors that allow for high-speed coding and editing in HTML, XML, XSL, and other structured code formats via content assist.)
-- Css-color
+- Css-color (display hex values with color)
-- vim-css
+- vim-css (css syntax)
 - auto-close tag (for html)
 - Prettier (format js,ts,html,css code)